That-Cloud-Group/dvldb-cdk/README.md

 - [root-user-container](./k8s/root-user-container/) - Runs a deployment featuring containers running as user 0 (root).
 - [sys-admin-cap-container](./k8s/sys-admin-cap-container/) - Runs a deployment featuring containers granted access to CAP_SYS_ADMIN.
 - [host-path-mount-container](./k8s/host-path-mount-container/) - Runs a deployment with a mounted volume pointing to the host's `/var/log` directory.
+- [host-pid-container](./k8s/host-pid-container/) - Runs a deployment with hostPID set to true, allowing visibility into the hosts processes.

 ### AWS